ProfessorKazarinoff/MATLAB-light-sensor/README.md

 A student project for ENGR114 at Portland Community College.
 Uses MATLAB to read a light sensor connected to an Arudino over serial.

 ## Problem Statement
-Our group will collect measurements from our developed light sensor to output and display a Light vs Time plot.
+Our group will collect measurements from our developed light sensor connected to an Arduino and output a plot of Light Level vs Time using MATLAB.

 ## Hardware Setup